Harold H. Burton: Racial segregation

 Burton's other major contribution to Supreme Court jurisprudence came in the area of racial segregation.
 Burton had been a member of the National Association for the Advancement of Colored People from 1941 to 1945, and was a dependable vote for civil rights on the high court.
 One of the exceptions was his first civil rights case on the Court, Morgan v.
 Virginia, 328 U.S. 373 (1946).
 Burton was the lone dissenter in the case, which involved the racial segregation of interstate buses with curtains.
 Burton argued that, in the absence of a federal statute, each state should be free to establish its own laws on racial segregation.

 After his vote in Morgan, Court observers believed that Burton could not be counted on to vote to expand or protect civil rights.
 It surprised legal analysts, then, when Burton joined the unanimous majority in Shelley v.
 Kraemer, 334 US 1 (1948), a landmark case that held courts could not enforce racially-restrictive real estate covenants.

 In a string of votes over the next three years, Burton voted to undermine the "separate but equal" doctrine in Plessy v.
 Ferguson, 163 U.S. 537 (1896).
 He joined the unanimous majority in Sweatt v.
 Painter, 339 U.S. 629, in 1950, which held that "separate but equal" professional legal education was unconstitutional.
 Heman Marion Sweatt, an African American man, was refused admission to the all-white University of Texas School of Law.
 One of the first cases to find that "separate but equal" was not equal, the case deeply influenced the Court's opinion in Brown v.
 Board of Education four years later.
 During the Sweatt deliberations, Burton came to the conclusion that Plessy v.
 Ferguson should be reversed.
-He informed the other justices about his conclusion the during post-oral argument conference on Sweatt.
+He informed the other justices about his conclusion during the post-oral argument conference on Sweatt.
 The same year, Burton joined the unanimous majority in McLaurin v.
 Oklahoma State Regents, 339 U.S. 637, which racially desegregated all graduate schools in the United States on essentially the same grounds as Sweatt.
 Burton subsequently wrote the unanimous majority opinion in Henderson v.
 United States, 339 U.S. 816 (1950).
 The case involved interstate travel on a passenger train.
 Henderson, an African-American federal worker, held a ticket that cost the same and allegedly provided the same level of service as a ticket sold to a white passenger.
 Nevertheless, Henderson was denied seating in the dining car after attendants seated white passengers at the tables reserved for blacks.
 Although the Sweatt and McLaurin courts had ruled on constitutional grounds, Burton hesitated to do so if there were procedural or technical grounds available.
 In Henderson, Burton was able to form a unanimous majority by basing his decision on the Interstate Commerce Act of 1887, rather than the 14th Amendment.